-This report was prepared by the Accounting Department of the Water Authority in conformance with the current accounting and financial reporting principles promulgated by the Governmental Accounting Standards Board ("GASB").
+New York State Public Authorities Law requires that every public authority publish, within 90 days of the close of each fiscaly year, a complete set of audited financial statements.
+This report is published to fulfil that requirement for the fiscal year ended May 31, 2014.
+This report was prepared by the Accounting Department of the Water Authority in conformance with the current accounting and financial reporting principles promulgated by the Governmental Accounting Standards Board ("GASB"), on a consistent basis.
 The presentation of data is designed to comply with the guidelines recommended by the Government Finance Officers Association of the United States and Canada ("GFOA").

-The Water Authority's management is solely responsible for the accuracy of the data presented and the completeness and fairness of presentation, including all disclosures.
-We believe the data to be accurate in all material respects and reported in a manner designed to fairly set forth the financial position and results of the Water Authority's financial activities and operations.
-Responsibility for both the accuracy of the data, and the completeness and fairness of the presentation, including all disclosures, based upon a comprehensive framework of internal controls that have been established for this purpose, rests with the Water Authority management.
-To the best of our knowledge and belief, the information provided in the CAFR is accurate in all material respects and is reported in a manner designed to present fairly the financial position and results of operations of the Water Authority.
+Management assumes full responsibility for the completeness and reliability of the information contained in this report, based upon a comprehensive framework of internal controls that it has established for this purpose.
+Because the cost of internal control should not exceed anticipated benefits, the objective is to provide reasonable, rather than absolute, assurance that the financial statements are free of any material misstatements.
+To the best of our knowledge and belief, the information provided in the comprehensive annual financial report (CAFR) is accurate in all material respects and is reported in a manner designed to present fairly the financial position and results of operations of the Water Authority.
 All disclosures necessary to enable the reader to gain an understanding of the Water Authority's financial and operational activities have been included.

-Tabriztchi & Company, CPA, P.C., Independent Certified Public Accountants, have issued an unqualified ("clean") opinion on the financial statements of the Water Authority of Western Nassau County, for the year ended May 31, 2013.
-The independent auditors' report is located at the front of the financial section of this report, pages 19 and 20.
+Tabriztchi & Company, CPA, P.C., Independent Certified Public Accountants, have issued an unqualified ("clean") opinion on the financial statements of the Water Authority of Western Nassau County, for the year ended May 31, 2014.
+The independent auditors' report is located at the front of the financial section of this report, pages 23 to 25.